Coin Collecting Guide for Beginners Logo

 United States Mint Sets are complete coin collecting sets of uncirculated coins produced by each mint that particular year.

-2005 United States Mint Set
+2005 United States Coin Set

 2005 U.S. Mint Set Obverse